Want to see a demonstration?

 Next, you will choose the Session Duration.
 This determines how long your NIS will be available to users.
-You have four options, same as Pak, limit by range of days, limit by range of dates, and limit by completed Sessions.
+You have four options, ongoing, limit by range of days, limit by range of dates, and limit by completed Sessions.
 For more information about these options, click here.
-We will choose “same as Pak.”
+We will choose “Ongoing.”

 The user response window determines how long the user has to respond to a notification after it has been sent.
 The time is set up in an hours: minutes format.
-So this example is set for 15 minutes.
+So this example is set for one hour and five minutes.

 You can choose to send the NIS everyday, on certain days of the week, or on exact dates.
 To learn more, click here.
 For this example we will choose everyday.

 Further, you can choose which time the notification will be sent.